Padstow Harbour, Padstow, Cornwall

 Port Issac, Cornwall

-My next visit was to Port Issac which is a fishing town build on a hill.
-If you don’t like the smell of fish I would recommend not to go.
-Also, most of the food they sell is fish or seafood, so if you’re looking for delicious, seafood Port Issac is the place for you There are not that many shops, but you can visit Doc Martins house from the tv show.
-I would defiantly go if you like fish because it is amazing especially the crab sandwich I had.
-The roads are also one way so I wouldn’t drive to the bottom to park.
+My next visit was to Port Issac, which is a fishing town built on a hill.
+If you don’t like the smell of fish, I would recommend not to go.
+Also, most of the food they sell is fish or seafood, so if you’re looking for delicious seafood, Port Issac is the place for you.
+There are not that many shops, but you can visit Doc Martin’s house from the TV show.
+I would definitely go if you like fish because it is amazing, especially the crab sandwich I had in the pub.
+The roads are also one-way, so I wouldn’t drive to the bottom to park.
 There isn’t anywhere to swim because it is a working harbour, which is why I visited for lunch rather than spend a day there.

 Article by Archie Barnes